LNshuti/h1bs_polars/README.md

 #### H-1B Visa Lottery Dashboard

 Interactive, data-rich dashboard to analyze and visualize the United States H-1B visa lottery system.
-Users can explore key metrics such as employer participation, salaries, job titles, and country of origin through detailed filters and visualizations.
+Explore key metrics such as employer participation, salaries, job titles, and country of origin through detailed filters and visualizations.

-### Implementation Details
 #### Core Filters
-##### By Year:
+##### Year:
 ##### fiscal_year, rec_date.
 ##### Select a specific year or range of years.
 ##### Identify changes in approvals or registrations.